ericoporto/ags-manual-wiki/Tumbleweed.md

 if(Verbs.MovePlayer(20,20)) Display("The player has reached the destination.");
 ```

-If the player’s character reaches the coordinates 20,20, the message "I’m there" is being displayed.
+If the player's character reaches the coordinates 20,20, the message "I'm there" is being displayed.
-If the movement is being cancelled by a mouseclick, the message doesn’t appear.
+If the movement is being cancelled by a mouseclick, the message doesn't appear.

 - [Verbs.MovePlayer](Tumbleweed#moveplayer)
 - [Verbs.MovePlayerEx](Tumbleweed#moveplayerex)